Quick start guide of reGenerate Thumbnails Advanced settings

 You can choose if you want to regenerate all the thumbnails or only the most recent ones (last 6 months, three months, etc.).

 This will regenerate the thumbnails only for the images which are set as Featured in a post.
 All the other images will remain untouched.
 In many cases, it makes sense to regenerate the thumbnails only for Featured images as these appear in posts lists, grids, etc.

-Delete Unused Thumbnails
+Delete Unselected Thumbnails (advanced)

 An example when this option comes in handy: you used a gallery plugin which makes its custom sizes and you stopped using it.
 The thumbnails remain on disk but they're not used any more, so you would want to get rid of those.